Kelechikizito/multisig-wallet-foundry/README.md

 ## Future Developments

-- test suite needs improving(additional tests for scripts to get test coverage to 100%).
+- test suite needs improving(fuzz tests and additional tests for scripts to get test coverage to 100%).
 - more testnet chains deployment.
 - using signature-based signatures, replacing the role-based model.